jomjohn/drill/_docs/query-data/querying-complex-data/050-selecting-multiple-columns-within-nested-data.md

----
-title: "Selecting Multiple Columns Within Nested Data"
+# Selecting Multiple Columns Within Nested Data
-date:
-parent: "Querying Complex Data"
----
 The following query goes one step further to extract the JSON data, selecting specific `id` and `type` data values _as individual columns_ from inside the `topping` array.
 This query is similar to the previous query, but it returns